The Mission of the Church is Eternal

 The seeking of the kingdom of God is the central business of the church.
 Our Lord commanded that we should seek first the kingdom of God and His righteousness and all other things will be added unto us.
 So there is no higher priority for the church then the making manifest and bearing witness to the Kingdom of our Savior.
 This is an eternal destiny with eternal consequences and is of eternal importance.
 Everything that the church does today and tomorrow matters and counts forever.

-Excerpt from R.C.
-Sproul’s contribution in The Mission of God Study Bible (Holman Bible Publishers, 2012)
+This excerpt is taken from R.C.
+Sproul’s contribution in The Mission of God Study Bible.
+(Holman Bible Publishers, 2012)